 BPL’s Rules of Conduct and Internet Access policy apply to the BLDG 61 Makerspace.
 A signed BLDG 61 Makerspace Acknowledgment of Risk and Release form is required of all users and visitors to the Makerspace.
-Exception is given to individuals or groups on staff-lead tours of the space.
-Users must also complete the required Equipment Use and Safety Class prior to independent use of the space.
+Exception is given to individuals or groups on staff-led tours of the space.
+Users must also complete the required Equipment Use and Safety Class prior to independent use of most equipment and tools of the space.

-Equipment and tools in the BLDG 61 Makerspace are available at no charge to all community members with a valid library card, generally on a first come, first served basis during open studio hours.
-Specific tools or equipment may be reserved for projects at the discretion of staff.
+Equipment and tools in the BLDG 61 Makerspace are available at no charge to all community members.
+Some equipment requires training and/or registration.
+All other equipment is available on a first come, first served basis.
 Independent use of tools and equipment during classes or programs is prohibited without prior authorization by staff.

 Users (or if minors, their parents/guardians) are responsible for any fees incurred for loss or damage to BPL property, not associated with normal wear and tear, that is the result of inappropriate or unauthorized use of tools, equipment, or consumable materials, or for clean-up of the tools, equipment or the space.
 BPL is not responsible for any damage to, or loss or theft of, users’ personal property including electronic files left on BPL computers.

 At its discretion, staff reserves the right to disallow the use of any tools, equipment, or consumable materials, or to halt, delete, or disallow the creation of items that violate any library policy.
-Projects must be approved by staff prior to use of 3D printers, the laser cutter, the CNC machine, and the kiln to ensure that proper file format, size and materials are being used.
+Projects must be approved by staff prior to use of 3D printers, the laser cutter, and the CNC machine to ensure that proper file format, size and materials are being used.
 Approval to use the BLDG 61 Makerspace does not constitute endorsement by BPL of the uses to which the space is put or the products produced therein.

 BLDG 61 Guidelines for Use

-- Minors (under 18) must have a parent/ adult guardian agree to and sign the Acknowledgment of Risk and Release form before entering the space.
-Exception is given to individuals or groups on staff-lead tours of the space.
+- Minors (under 18) must have a parent/adult guardian agree to and sign the Acknowledgment of Risk and Release form before entering the space.
+Exception is given to individuals or groups on staff-led tours of the space.

 - Users under the age of 14 must be supervised by parent, adult guardian (18 or older), or teacher at all times.